chirayussheelvant/restaurantproject/README.md

 # Deployment

-Used Azure App Service to deploy the website developed using Microsoft Azure.
+Used Azure App Service, Azure Static Web App to deploy the website developed using Microsoft Azure.
 This image shows the app is deployed and running.
 The link for the website is given in the image.

 ![image](https://github.com/chirayussheelvant/restaurantproject/assets/113765834/35d8af2b-d5bb-4396-89cb-8d6e9511144d)

-Used Static Web App for the deploayment of a static website.

 ![image](https://github.com/chirayussheelvant/restaurantproject/assets/113765834/4fe70b30-86a3-4b1a-8691-c844bf01fdfa)